davidbalbert/eventless/README.md

 ###What doesn't work
 - All the other `Socket` code.
-- All other DNS resolution
+- All other DNS resolution including `Addrinfo` class
 - Everything else

 ##Contributing